MflowAU/btcmarkets/README.md

 ```

-For more examples please check the directory folder.
+For more examples please check the example folder.

 ## Known issues